Ralph Flanders

 Ralph Edward Flanders (September 28, 1880 – February 19, 1970) was an American mechanical engineer, industrialist and politician who served as a Republican U.S. Senator from the state of Vermont.
 He grew up on subsistence farms in Vermont and Rhode Island and was an apprentice machinist and draftsman before training as a mechanical engineer.
 He spent five years in New York City as an editor for a machine tool magazine.
 After moving back to Vermont, he managed and then became president of a successful machine tool company.
-Flanders used his experience as an industrialist to advise state and national commissions in Vermont, New England and Washington, D.C. on industrial and economic policy.
+Flanders used his experience as an industrialist to advise state and national commissions in Vermont, New England and Washington, D.C., on industrial and economic policy.
 He was president of the Boston Federal Reserve Bank for two years before being elected U.S. Senator from Vermont.

 Flanders was noted for introducing a 1954 motion in the Senate to censure Senator Joseph McCarthy.
 McCarthy had made sensational claims that there were large numbers of Communists and Soviet spies and sympathizers inside the federal government and elsewhere.
 He used his Senate committee as a nationally televised forum for attacks on individuals whom he accused.
-Flanders felt that McCarthy's attacks distracted the nation from a much greater threat of Communist successes elsewhere in the world and that they had the effect of creating division and confusion within the United States, to the advantage of its enemies.
+Flanders felt that McCarthy's attacks distracted the nation from a much greater threat of Communist successes elsewhere in the world and that they created division and confusion within the United States, to the advantage of its enemies.
 Ultimately, McCarthy's tactics and his inability to substantiate his claims led to his being discredited and censured by the United States Senate.

 Early life and education

-Flanders was born in Barnet, Vermont on September 28, 1880, the oldest of the nine children of Albert W. Flanders and Mary (Gilfillan) Flanders.
-When Flanders was six, his family moved to Lincoln, Rhode Island, where his father farmed while supervising in Pawtucket the construction and sale of a bookrack he designed.
+Flanders was born in Barnet, Vermont, on September 28, 1880, the oldest of the nine children of Albert W. Flanders and Mary (Gilfillan) Flanders.
+When Flanders was six, his family moved to Lincoln, Rhode Island, where his father farmed while overseeing the manufacture and sales in Pawtucket of a bookrack he designed.
 Flanders attended school in Providence and Central Falls, and was an 1896 graduate of Central Falls High School.